 If left untreated, OCD can last a lifetime.
 Symptoms may interfere with one’s work, relationships, and general well-being.
 A therapist can help people manage their symptoms and learn coping skills.

-- Contamination: Thoughts are often about illness, dirt, etc. Cleaning and washing rituals are common.
-People may overestimate the threat of contamination.
+- Contamination: Thoughts are often about illness, dirt, etc. People may overestimate the threat of contamination.

 - Lack of order: Obsessions are often about symmetry and completion.
-They can lead to counting, repeating, and organizing compulsions.
-Individuals often have perfectionist tendencies and a need for control.
+A person may feel that something is "off" or "unbalanced."
+They may have perfectionist tendencies and a need for control.

 - Fear of harm: Thoughts are often about accidents, injuries, etc. A person may fear harm coming to themselves or loved ones.
 They may feel responsible for preventing tragedies through their compulsive actions.

-Compulsions are often used to counteract the obsessions.
+Individuals often use compulsions to counteract their obsessions.
 Some actions are done to relieve stress.
 Other behaviors aim to prevent a feared event.
 The compulsion does not need to have a logical connection to the obsession.
 For example, a child may count stair steps to prevent a parent from dying.
 If the actions and thoughts are connected though, the action will be far out of proportion to the risk.